Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Liouvillians for bosonic systems and their Jordan normal form

-\begin{prop}[\propHead{Steady states for quasi-free bosonic Liouvillians}] Consider a quasi-free bosonic system with a physical covariance matrix $\Gamma_\ss$ that solves the continuous Lyapunov equation \eqref{eq:B-Gss-free}.
-With the ladder super-operators \eqref{eq:B-a}, a steady state for the Liouvillian $\L$ [Eq.~\eqref{eq:B-L3rd}] can be written in the form
+\begin{prop}[\propHead{Steady states and vacua for quasi-free bosonic Liouvillians}] Consider a quasi-free bosonic system with a physical covariance matrix $\Gamma_\ss$ that solves the continuous Lyapunov equation \eqref{eq:B-Gss-free}.
+The corresponding Gaussian state $\dm(\Gamma_\ss)$ is then a steady state for the Liouvillian $\L$ [Eq.~\eqref{eq:B-L3rd}] and is simultaneously the right vacuum of the annihilation super-operators $d_{k,\ell}$ defined in Eq.~\eqref{eq:B-L-Jordan}, i.e.,